haho12/ublox_ros/README.md

 ## Troubleshooting

 1. Why can't the ublox_gps node open my device, even though I have correctly specified the path in `/dev`?
 * Make sure you are the owner of the device, or a member of `dialout` group.
+  `sudo usermod -a -G dialout $USER`

 # Links
 Consult the [official protocol spec](https://www.u-blox.com/sites/default/files/products/documents/u-blox8-M8_ReceiverDescrProtSpec_(UBX-13003221)_Public.pdf) for details on packets supported by u-blox devices.